its-all-waves/squars-ws/README.md

 ## TODO:

 - [x] render other players
+- [x] player starts at center position with random color
 - [ ] deal with boundaries
     - [-] establish game bounds in server
         - [ ] communicate to client
     - [x] loop around OR stop at wall
-- [ ] player starts at random position with random color

 ## TODO :: Issues